evkx/evkx.github.io/content/models/citroën/ë-c3/ë-C3/_index.md

 {{< sitefiguresized thumb="models/citroën/ë-c3/ë-c3/headlights_1_st.jpg" title="Citroën ë-C3" width="2894" height="2170"  >}}

-## Advanced driver assistance systems
+## Advanced Driver Assistance Systems

-The Citroën ë-C3 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The Citroën ë-C3 has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/) (ADAS) to enhance safety and comfort.

 ### Safety systems

-The Citroën ë-C3 has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
-This system helps to prevent a vehicle's wheels from locking up during braking.
+[**Anti-lock Braking System (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/) : Standard on the Citroën ë-C3, this system prevents the wheels from locking during braking.

-The Citroën ë-C3 has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+[**Electronic Stability Control (ESC)**](../../../../technology/driverassistance/electronicstabilitycontrol/) : Standard on the Citroën ë-C3, is a system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The Citroën ë-C3 has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
-This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+[**Automatic Emergency Braking**](../../../../technology/driverassistance/automaticemergencybraking/) : Standard on the Citroën ë-C3, this system autonomously applies the brakes to prevent or reduce the severity of a collision if the driver does not react in time.

 ### Driving Automation

 With the standard system the model offers no driving automation.
 - Cruise control.